JulianVidal/AGDA_HTML/reports/quiz.md

 The main aim of the project is to make it easier to search through the HTML files AGDA can generate.
 I will create a program that reads the HTML files and creates a queriable graph, so the user can easily search for function declarations and references or symbols or any other definition.
+Users will be able to make complex queries, for example, finding all of the modules that directly or indirectly use a function.

 4. Why is your project challenging and relevant to your degree programme?